 4th Annual Writers' Festival: A Reading by Maureen McLane

-Maureen McLane will read from her work as part of Northwestern University's Creative Writing Major 4th Annual Writers' Festival, a three day series of literary events.
+Maureen McLane reads from her work as part of Northwestern University's 4th Annual Writers' Festival, a three day series of literary events.

 Maureen N. McLane grew up in upstate New York and was educated at Harvard, Oxford, and the University of Chicago.
 She is the author of two books of poems, World Enough (2010) and Same Life (2008), and a poetry chapbook, This Carrying Life (2005).
 She has also published two books of literary criticism: Balladeering, Minstrelsy, and the Making of British Romantic Poetry (2008) and Romanticism and the Human Sciences (2000, 2006).
 She coedited The Cambridge Companion to British Romantic Poetry (2008).
 A contributing editor at Boston Review, she was for years the chief poetry critic of the Chicago Tribune; her articles on poetry, contemporary fiction, and sexuality have appeared widely in publications such as the New York Times, the Chicago Tribune, Boston Review, the Washington Post, American Poet, and on the Poetry Foundation website.